VDA5050/VDA5050/VDA5050_EN.md

 ---|---|---
 VDI Guideline 2510 | October 2005 | Driverless transport systems (DTS)
 VDI Guideline 4451 Sheet 7 | October 2005 | Compatibility of driverless transport systems (DTS) - Fleet control
+ISO 9787 | May 2013 | Robots and robotic devices — Coordinate systems and motion nomenclatures
 DIN EN ISO 3691-4 | December 2023 | Industrial Trucks Safety Requirements and Verification-Part 4: Driverless trucks and their systems
 LIF – Layout Interchange Format| March 2024 | Definition of a format of track layouts for exchange between the integrator of the driverless transport mobile robots and a (third-party) fleet control system.

-ISO 9787 | May 2013 | Robots and robotic devices — Coordinate systems and motion nomenclatures
+>Table 1 Overview of other applicable documents

 ## 2.3 Protocol version